wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-overview.md

 ### Native Token Transfers Framework

-Highly customizable.
-For example, a DeFi governance token deployed on multiple chains that want fungible multichain liquidity and direct integration into governance processes.
+The Native Token Transfers Framework is highly customizable and ideal for applications such as a DeFi governance token deployed across multiple chains, which seeks to achieve fungible multichain liquidity and direct integration into governance processes.

 - **Mechanism** - can entirely utilize a burn and mint mechanism or can be paired for a hub and spoke model
 - **Security** - fully configurable rate limiting, pausing, access control, and threshold attestations.
 Integrated with the Global Accountant